I don’t know how I hadn’t shared this old watercolour scribble; it’s a fun little tribute to Wes Craven & lover-punkins’ everywhere.

 London Stationery Show, April 1st & 2nd 2014 – Artline will be on Stand M709.
 Come along for your chance to win a signed scribblegraph print!
 And make sure you say hello to Grace who will be there to tell you all about Artline pens.
 Ask about the “EK-231” for bonus points!

-I took Friday off and left Yoon-Mi in charge of the sandwich bar (risky: she often eats more than she sells!) and went out to a local piggy bank farm.
+I took Friday off and left someone in charge of the sandwich bar (risky: they often eat more than they sell!) and went out to a local piggy bank farm.
 All the piglets were out in the sunny weather, enjoying a bit of kite flying, playing at marbles and having a good ol’ mud bath.

 “The Mantra of the Mouse” – The very short tail of François Begnaud du Moule (Noblesse d’épée) – a Parisian mouse in London.